Breakster/rhythmruby/README.md

 Examples and Docs
 -----------------

-Check out the examples provided and the documentation based on YARD.
+Check out the examples provided and the documentation.
 The examples are aimed at creating single and multi instrument rhythms.
 For instance **Meshuggah_example.rb** explains the creation of the intro rhythm of 'Perpetual Black Second' by Meshuggah (Nothing, 2002), using ruby scripting.